TruebitProtocol/truebit-eth/README.md

 start solve -a 0
 start verify -a 1
 ```
+Note that account 0 is assumed for the `start` command when the `-a` flag is not specified.
 If the Solver and Verifier do not immediately find a task on the network, try issuing a sample task yourself.
 ```sh
 task -f factorial.json submit -a 0
 ```